Devsh-Graphics-Programming/Nabla/tools/nsc/docker/README.md

 ![Containers for Windows](https://user-images.githubusercontent.com/65064509/152947300-affca592-35a7-4e4c-a7fc-2055ce1ba528.png)

 > [!CAUTION]
-> Examples bellow use `docker compose` to run the image but if you want to `docker run` then make sure to mount required system directories and expose port otherwise will fail, see the compose file for more details
+> Examples bellow use `docker compose` to run the image but if you want to `docker run` then make sure to mount required system directories and expose port otherwise it will fail in runtime, see the [compose](<https://github.com/Devsh-Graphics-Programming/Nabla/blob/master/compose.yml#L6>) file for more details

 ### from container registry